Classification General Statement:

 - Bilingual fluency Spanish/English is preferred.

-- Must possess a valid Oregon or Washington Driver's License, maintain an acceptable driving record and be insurable for client service purposes and for travel between business office for meetings and/or trainings.
-(An alternate source of reliable transportation may suffice.)
+- Must possess a valid Oregon or Washington Driver’s license and be insurable for client service purposes and for travel between business offices and to attend required meetings and/or trainings.

 - Must pass all criminal history check requirements as required by ORS 181.536-181.537 and in accordance with OAR 407-007-0200 – 407-007-0370.

 - Affordable monthly medical premium through the PEBB

 - Retirement: Oregon Public Employees Retirement System (PERS)